TylerRTDev/CI-MSProject4/TESTING.md

 | Order History       | Visit order history & detail              | Lists past orders; detail displays items   | ✅ Passed                          |
 | Account Update      | Change profile info                       | Updated fields saved and shown             | ✅ Passed                          |
 | Change Password     | Submit old + new password                 | Redirect with success; can login with new  | ✅ Passed                          |

+## JavaScript Functional Testing

+### 1. Toast Message Auto-Dismiss

+**Functionality:**
+Toast messages are displayed after user actions such as adding items to the cart or submitting forms.
+These messages are styled to appear at the top of the screen and automatically fade out after a few seconds.

+**Tested Behavior:**
+- Toast appears when triggered by Django messages.
+- Toast auto-dismisses after the expected timeout (e.g. 3 seconds).
+- Manual dismissal also works via the close button.
+- Only one toast displays at a time; new messages replace old ones.

+**Test Method:**
+- Triggered various actions that invoke success/warning messages.
+- Observed timing and transition using browser DevTools and direct user interaction.

+---

+### 2. `id_same_as_shipping` Checkbox Functionality

+**Functionality:**
+This checkbox allows users to autofill the billing address fields with their shipping address.

+**Tested Behavior:**
+- When checked, all billing fields are filled with values from shipping fields.
+- When unchecked, billing fields are cleared/reset (or re-editable).
+- Fields remain editable after autofill in case changes are needed.
+- Edge cases such as blank shipping fields do not break the script.

+**Test Method:**
+- Manually filled shipping address fields, toggled the checkbox, and observed billing field behavior.
+- Verified DOM changes using DevTools and form submissions.

+---

+These scripts were tested across both desktop and mobile views to ensure consistent behavior.

 ## Automated Tests